 4. Old Town White Coffee

 If you like the sweet blend type of coffee, this is for you!
-My Singapore-based blogger & friend JP from The Rustic Nomad gave me a massive bag of this sweet and smooth coffee.
-This coffee blend is originally from the Ipoh, Malaysia.
+My Singapore-based friend gave me a massive bag of this sweet and smooth coffee.
+This coffee blend is originally from Ipoh, Malaysia.
 The coffee is roasted with margarine for a short period and served with condensed milk.

 5. Civet or Luwak Coffee

-Another one that we can consider as the one of the most expensive coffee in the world.
+Civet Coffee is one of the most expensive and best coffee in the world.
 Civet or Luwak Coffee is made from the faeces of the Asian Palm Civet.
 It might sound disgusting, but this little fella’s (Palm Civet) poo can be considered as gold!

 Are you a coffee lover too?